Blocky-mint/Blocky-mint.github.io/README.md

-# Blocky-mint.github.io
+# My personal website i guess?
 Idk, contains some things.
+WIP

+I like blue color and sci-fi and anime
+Just gonna list some interesting things i found in the internet here

+My bookmark: